blocknetdx/documentation/docs/blockdx/listings.md

 Getting listed on Block DX is 100% free.
 If you would like to have a digital asset listed, please ask a member of that project to fill out the [integration form](https://bit.ly/blocknet-compatibility).

 #### Requirements
-In order for for a blockchain to be compatible it must support JSON RPC and the following calls:
+In order for for a blockchain to be compatible it must support JSON RPC, HTLC atomic swaps, and the following calls:

 * createrawtransaction
 * decoderawtransaction